gregmsanderson/fly-live-beats/docs/7-aws-which-compute-service.md

 - US East (Ohio)
 - US West (Oregon)

-On the other hand Fargate should let us do eveyrthing we need.
+On the other hand Fargate should let us do everything we need.
 It has been around for a while, [celebrated its 5th birthday last year](https://aws.amazon.com/blogs/containers/happy-5th-birthday-aws-fargate/) and is now used by the likes of Goldman Sachs and Vanguard.
 We'll try to [deploy the app to ECS](/docs/8-deploy-to-ecs.md)

 #### Using long-polling instead of a WebSocket